MachineLearningBCAM/How-To/Manual-DIPC/Manual-DIPC.md

 # File system
 There is a home directory `/dipc/username` **shared** along the access nodes, Altas EDR and Atlas FDR (it runs on top of a Ceph parallel filesystem).
-It is intended for permanent file storage.
+It is intended for permanent file storage, ***not* for running your scripts**.
 Your shell refers to it as “∼” (tilde), and its absolute path is also stored in the environment variable $HOME.
 Daily backups of these directories are performed and backups are saved up to 2 months old.

-The directory meant to be used as the work space for jobs is `/scratch/username`.
+The **directory meant to be used as the work space** for jobs is `/scratch/username`.
 It is **not shared**: each HPC system has its own `/scratch` directory.
 It is a shared high performance storage that system provides access to large amounts of disk for short periods of time at much higher speed than `/dipc`.

 Remember that `/scratch` filesystems are not meant to be used as a permanent storage solution.